-You can click through the three links to get to the sign-up page or you can just use this link.
-You’re given the option to open a new account if you didn’t have one already, or to link an existing account.
+You can click through the three links to get to the sign-up page, or you can use this link.
+You’re given the option to open a new account if you didn’t have one already or link an existing account.

 Avis Preferred Plus

 Avis Preferred Plus is one step above normal Avis status and provides discounts and upgraded to members.

 From there, you’re taken to the Visa Infinite page for Avis.

 There’s a link to sign up for a membership, but if you already have an Avis Wizard number, you can go straight to this link to email Avis your info to upgrade your account.

 If I had to grade the Sapphire Reserve for the benefits it provides when renting cars, I’d say that it’s “Meeting Expectations” You’ll get upgraded status and some additional discounts but that’s to be expected from a premium travel card.

 For National and Avis, the ability to link your existing accounts is a nice plus.
 The more work it takes, the less likely you will be to actually follow through with it.